-Although this drug is illegal in the US, rohypnol is legal in many other countries.
-Perhaps the most concerning problem surrounding rohypnol is its use as a date rape drug.
+Although this drug is illegal in the US, Rohypnol is legal in many other countries.
+Perhaps Rohypnol’s most concerning problem is its use as a date rape drug.
 This drug is tasteless and odorless, so the individual does not even know that they have been drugged.

-As rohypnol is a benzodiazepine, and this type of substances can provide anxiolytic, muscle relaxant and sedative-hypnotic effects.
-It is often used for the purpose of treating insomnia, as the above effects can help a person relax and fall asleep.
+As Rohypnol is a benzodiazepine, this type of substance can provide anxiolytic, muscle relaxant, and sedative-hypnotic effects.
+It is often used to treat insomnia, as the above products can help a person relax and fall asleep.

-In countries where the drug is still used, it is used for the treatment of insomnia and, in some countries, also to start anesthesia; these were also the indications in which it was originally studied.
+In countries where the drug is still used, it is used to treat insomnia and, in some countries, also to start anesthesia; these were also the indications in which it was initially studied.

-Of course, these types of effects can also be very attractive to many recreational users.
+Of course, these effects can also be beautiful to many recreational users.

-Misuse of this form of drug often leads to drug problems such as substance abuse or even addiction.
-Although benzodiazepines such as Valium or Xanax are commonly prescribed in the US, rohypnol is considered especially dangerous.
+Misuse of this form of drug often leads to drug problems such as substance abuse or addiction.
+Although benzodiazepines such as Valium or Xanax are commonly prescribed in the US, Rohypnol is considered especially dangerous.

 Rohypnol is not approved for medical use or manufactured in the United States and is not legally available.
-However, rohypnol can be legally prescribed in more than 60 countries and is widely available in Mexico, Colombia, and Europe.
+However, Rohypnol can be lawfully prescribed in more than 60 countries and is widely available in Mexico, Colombia, and Europe.

-Rohypnol as with other benzodiazepines can lead to drug dependence and benzodiazepine withdrawal syndrome.
+As with other benzodiazepines, Rohypnol can lead to drug dependence and benzodiazepine withdrawal syndrome.
 Discontinuation may lead to withdrawal symptoms when the medicine is stopped.

 Abrupt withdrawal can lead to a benzodiazepine withdrawal syndrome characterized by seizures, psychosis, insomnia, and anxiety.